FaceFocusVR/.github/profile/README.md

 FaceFocusVR is a project I developed to offer a clean plug-and-play solution for retrofitting eye and face tracking to existing VR headsets.

-The project focuses exclusively on the hardware.
+This project focuses exclusively on the hardware.
 The software I use is for eye and face tracking is open-source and linked below.

 Currently, the hardware is only available for the Valve Index, but additional headsets may be supported in the future depending on demand.
 <br/><br/>